(This article was edited by Mike Horn)

 Unless you configure things differently, dom0's physical interfaces and all the vifs are connected to a virtual bridge.
 When packets come in one of the physical interface, they enter the bridge and then are forwarded the appropriate vif by the bridge.
 The same thing holds if one of the machines needs to send packets to the network or another virtual machine: the packet leaves the originating machine, enters the bridge, and is then forwarded to the appropriate destination.

-This leaves us with two different possibilities in order to firewall the dom0 and the virtual machines that run upon it: * all filtering happens in dom0, or * dom0 filters only the packets that are addressed to itself, and forwards all other packets to the virtual machines; the virtual machines will run their own firewall.
+This leaves us with two different possibilities in order to firewall the dom0 and the virtual machines that run upon it:

 Each one of these two choices carries its advantages and disadvantages.